PkTheCoda/PkTheCoda/README.md

 ### Hey there! 👋

-I'm Pranav Konjeti, a current 17-year old highschooler based out of Virginia.
+I'm Pranav Konjeti; I'm 17 and based out of Virginia.
 I'm very passionate about web development.
 Throughout the past year, I've made over 20 different websites - some for my clients, others for problems that I see daily.
-This fall, I'll be attending UIUC majoring in Computer Science.
+I'm currently studying Computer Science at UIUC as a freshman!

 One of the apps I'm most proud of is **Talem**, which helps high schoolers find extracurriculars, internships, college programs, and more.
 You can [find it here](https://talem.org).
 Want to see everything I've built?
-You can [take a look at my portfolio](https://pranavkonjeti.com).
+You can [take a look at my portfolio](https://me.pranavkonjeti.com).

 **P.S:** Many of my repositories, including private startups/projects (projects I've made for clients) are not public.
 If you're interested in seeing some more of my work, please send me a message!